daohoangson/go-sitemirror/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/daohoangson/go-sitemirror)](https://goreportcard.com/report/github.com/daohoangson/go-sitemirror)

 ## Goal
-Easy to setup and run a mirror which copies content from some where else and provides a near exact web browsing experience in case the source server / network goes down.
+Easy to set up and run a mirror which copies content from somewhere else and provides a near exact web browsing experience in case the source server / network goes down.

 ## Ideas
 1. All web assets should be downloaded and have with their metadata intact (content type etc.)
-1. Links should be followed with some restriction to save resources.
+2. Links should be followed with some restriction to save resources.
-1. Cached data should be refresh periodically.
+3. Cached data should be refreshed periodically.
-1. A web server should be provided to serve visitor.
+4. A web server should be provided to serve visitor.

 ## Usage